-Additionally, you can locate your nearest Treasury Retail Securities site, examine savings bond earning reports, redemption tables, and more.
-You can even get detailed information about expected tax advantages.
+Additionally, you can examine redemption tables and get detailed information about expected tax advantages.

 Here’s a brief description of each of the links in the left navigation:

-Find out what your bonds are worth with our online calculator.
+Find out what your bonds are worth with our online Calculator.
 You can price Series EE, E, I bonds, and Savings Notes and even build an inventory to check your bonds’ values without reentering the information.
 Features include current interest rate, next accrual date, final maturity date, year-to-date interest earned, and previous rates and values dating as far back as January 1996.

-A software program you can download to your local PC to manage your savings bonds, print your savings bond inventory, find the redemption value of your bonds, and the interest your bonds have earned.
+A software program you can download to your local PC to manage your savings bonds, print your savings bond inventory, find the redemption value of your bonds, and find the interest your bonds have earned.
 The Wizard also offers historical information.
 You can look up the value a particular bond held in any month as far back as January 1996.